Larry Wilson (American football): Legacy and honors

+Post-playing career

 Following his retirement as a player, Wilson was named secondary coach and director of scouting.
 He stepped down as secondary coach after the 1973 season.
+He was the Cardinals’ Director of Pro Scouting from 1973-1976, and Director of Pro Personnel 1977-1988.
 In 1977, he was named general manager, a post he would hold (under various titles) for the next 17 years.
 He also served as interim head coach in 1979 after the dismissal of Bud Wilkinson.
-Wilson added the title of vice president in 1988, after the team's move to Arizona.
-He stepped down as GM in 1993, but remained as vice president until his retirement after the 2002 season.
+Wilson was the first general manager of the Arizona Cardinals in 1988, adding the title of vice president after the team's move to Arizona.
+He stepped down as general manager in 1993, but remained as vice president until his retirement after the 2002 season.

+NFL career statistics

 Honors

-Wilson was inducted into the Pro Football Hall of Fame in 1978, making him one of four Hall of Famers to have never played in the postseason.
-In 1999, he was ranked number 43 on The Sporting News' list of the 100 Greatest Football Players, making him the highest-ranked player to have played a majority of his career with the Cardinals.
-The team has also retired his uniform number 8.
-In 2007, NFL Network ranked him ninth on its list of the "Top 10 Draft Steals" in NFL history.
-Wilson was named to the NFL 75th Anniversary All-Time Team in 1994 and was named to the NFL 100th Anniversary All-Time Team in 2019.
+In 2020, his October 2, 1966 one-handed interception and 91 yard return for a touchdown was selected as one of the hundred greatest plays in NFL history.

+He was inducted into the Missouri Sports Hall of Fame in 2000, and is also a member of the St. Louis Sports Hall of Fame.
+Wilson is a member of the Cardinals Ring of Honor.

 Personal life

 Wilson was married to Nancy Wilson for over forty years and had two children.

+Death

-He died on September 17, 2020 in Scottsdale, Arizona.
+He died on September 17, 2020, in Scottsdale, Arizona.